lpnh/dotfiles/src/README.md

 # Overview

-Simple and aesthetic Wayland environment on a minimal EndeavourOS installation
+A simple and aesthetic Arch Linux Wayland environment

 > it's called "dotfiles" because that folder ".config" starts with a dot and is
 > therefor hidden